Deepak-147/zoom-token/README.md

    `$ cd zoom-token`

-1. Then install the dependencies:
+2. Then install the dependencies:

    `$ npm install`

-1. Create an environment file to store your SDK Key and Secret:
+3. Create an environment file to store your credentials:

    `$ touch .env`

-1. Add the following code to the `.env` file, and insert your credentials for the two apps configured on the [Zoom App Marketplace](https://marketplace.zoom.us/develop/create):
+4. Add the following code to the `.env` file, and insert your credentials for the two apps configured on the [Zoom App Marketplace](https://marketplace.zoom.us/develop/create):

    ```
    ZOOM_SDK_KEY=YOUR_SDK_KEY_HERE